Yasachandra/shopping-js/README.md

 It uses webpack-dev server to refresh the app automatically whenever we make some changes to it's code.
 The project follows the MVC style design pattern.

+If there are any errors during API requests then it means that the limit on the number of API requests for the particular key has been reached.
+To resolve this, register at https://www.food2fork.com and then find your API key in the dashboard at https://www.food2fork.com/about/api and then copy it inside "key" variable inside config.js file inside "src/js" folder